 These small, crossbreed dogs tend not to have enormous appetites.
 For this reason, it’s better to feed your dog a high-quality food variety that is specifically tailored for small dog breeds.
 Above all, if your pup has a tendency towards low blood sugar, feed smaller meals spaced throughout the day.
 Certainly, this will help to avoid drops and spikes in blood sugar levels.

 Grooming the Chihuahua cross Poodle

-As a general rule, these Chi-Poo’s don’t shed their hair, which is brilliant news for any owners that suffer allergic reactions.
+As a general rule, the Chi-Poo doesn’t shed, which is brilliant news for any owners who suffer from allergic reactions.
 Brushing your Chi-Poo twice a week will remove any loose hair and dander and as a result, keep the dog’s coat tangle-free and smooth.

 As with other toy and small dogs, lots of praise and positive reinforcement help enormously when training.
 Likewise, with other small dogs, house training the Chihuahua cross poodle can be quite challenging.
 Possessiveness is also a trait of the Chi-Poo so your pup probably won’t want to share his toys.

 Even more obvious in this crossbreed, is the stubbornness that can appear at a young age.
 Sometimes they tend to bark a lot for no obvious reason, but with early training, this should be manageable.

 Origins and history of the Chihuahua cross Poodle